 - The concrete experience

 - Reflective Observation

 These are reflected in the model below adapted from several presentations of Kolb and Fry’s approach and tailored somewhat to the CPPB training context:

-As suggested by Wurdinger (2005) and Michelle Schwartz (2012), experiential learning involves a mixture of both primary and secondary experience.
+As suggested by Wurdinger (2005) and Schwartz (2012), experiential learning involves a mixture of both primary and secondary experiences.
 Primary experience refers to the experiential activities themselves.
 Secondary experience results from the primary experience through the reflection carried out on the primary experience.
-To make the reflection and learning element as effective as possible, Jennifer A. Moon (2004) suggests it should include 3 elements:
+To make the reflection and learning element as effective as possible, Moon (2004) suggests it should include 3 elements:

 - The reflective learning and observation phase

 - Learning resulting from actions inherent to experiential learning – the actual ‘learning from doing'